What is a Fuel Tax Bond?

 What is the difference between a fuel tax bond and a fuel tax surety bond?

 Unfortunately, just as a contractor cannot use a project proposal to claim financial gain before project completion, you cannot use a fuel tax bond to claim a refund on your fuel taxes.
 This bond is essentially a government-required guarantee underlining your commitment as a fuel distributor or retailer to fully and timely meet your fuel tax liabilities.
+It also ensures the payment of all required taxes, penalties, and any interest owed by fuel sellers to the government.
 It fosters financial integrity among owners and goes beyond mere credit check considerations.

 Can I use a fuel tax bond to get a refund on my fuel taxes?